GeoscienceAustralia/ptha/misc/probabilistic_inundation_tonga2020/analysis/probabilistic_inundation/README.md

 ```

-## Comparison with PTHA18 at the deep-water site (hazard point gaugeID 3458)
+## Comparison with PTHA18 at the deep-water site

+Here we compare the max-stage vs exceedance-rate curve derived with our probabilistic inundation model, vs the PTHA18, at an offshore PTHA18 point to the east of Tonga (gaugeID 3458).
+We see good agreement with results that only use the `kermaedectonga2` source-zone, as expected if everything is working well.
+Some differences are expected due to the random sampling of scenarios in this study [further background in this tutorial](../../../../ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md), as well as the different hydrodynamic model used in this study (higher resolution, nonlinear, better elevation data, shorter model duration).

 ![Comparison_PTHA18_offshore_point](Stage_vs_rate_validation_at_ptha18_point_3458.png)